-- ◆ Columbia Gulf Transmission, LLC (Docket No. RP16-302);111 - ♦ Empire Pipeline, Inc. (Docket No. RP16-300);112 - ♦ Iroquois Gas Transmission System, LP (Docket No. RP16-301); 113 and - ♦ Tuscarora Gas Transmission Company (Docket No. RP16-299):114
+- ♦ Columbia Gulf Transmission, LLC (Docket No. RP16-302); - ♦ Empire Pipeline, Inc. (Docket No. RP16-300); - ♦ Iroquois Gas Transmission System, LP (Docket No. RP16-301); 113 and - ◆ Tuscarora Gas Transmission Company (Docket No. RP16-299); 114

 Acting Chief Administrative Law Judge Carmen Cintron subsequently designated Administrative Law Judges to preside over the Track II hearings in the respective proceedings and orders.
 As previously reported, pre-hearing conferences were held in each proceeding that established dates for the commencement of discovery, hearing and initial decisions in each proceeding.
 Chief Judge Cintron then suspended the procedural schedule in each of these proceedings based on reports from each proceeding that parties had reached a settlement in principle that would fully resolve all issues set for hearing in their respective proceedings.

-In the Empire Proceeding, on June 16, Chief Judge Cintron issued an order granting Empire's motion for interim implementation of settlement rates.
-Interim implementation of the settlement rates permits reduced rates to be placed into effect pending the FERC's consideration of the settlement agreement to be filed.
-The agreement in principle achieves a reduction in Empire's tariff rates for its Connector Line, including reducing the "Year-Round Reservation" rate from \$9.9664 to \$8.8701, the "Winter Period Reservation" rate from \$13.3838 to \$12.7729, and the "Summer Period Reservation" rate from \$7.2063 to \$6.0824.
+Since the last report, offers of settlement were filed in the Iroquois and Columbia Gulf proceedings.
+Prior to that, offers of settlement were also filed in the Tuscarora and Empire Proceedings and, after comments, the Columbia Gulf, Tuscarora and Empire settlements were certified to the Commission.